barry2051/pgx-cds-prototype/README.md

 Built in partnership with advanced AI (GPT-4/4.1), but every line and logic choice reflects a nursing lens.

 Barry Ohearn
-RN, MN-Informatics Candidate, WGU (2025)
+RN, MSN-Informatics Candidate, WGU (2025)